user profile avatar

 Bio

-I am a bilingual researcher and advocate at the intersection of science, linguistics, and community service, and I am proud to be a UMass Amherst Biology commit (Class of 2030).
-As a Cultural Liaison for my household and a trained Bilingual Patient Navigator at Holyoke Medical Center, I bridge communication gaps to ensure healthcare accessibility.
-This drive to deconstruct complex systems extends from my AP Capstone research on oncology care disparities to my self-directed studies in microscopy and French.
-As I begin my journey at UMass, I am eager to leverage the university’s status as a scientific research powerhouse to dive deep into the biological realm.
-Whether I am managing budgets as Key Club Treasurer, illustrating biological structures, or collaborating with peers in the lab, I am committed to a career in STEM that prioritizes both technical precision and equity.
+I am a first-generation, bilingual student researcher and advocate at the intersection of science, linguistics, and community service, and a proud UMass Amherst Biology commit (Class of 2030).
+Serving as a Cultural Liaison for my household and having completed an immersive summer volunteer training program as a Bilingual Patient Navigator at Holyoke Medical Center, I am passionate about bridging communication gaps to ensure healthcare accessibility.
+This drive to deconstruct complex systems extends from my AP Capstone research on oncology care disparities to my self-directed studies in scientific microscopy and French.
+As I begin my journey at UMass, I am eager to leverage the university’s status as a scientific research powerhouse to explore diverse biological fields and engage in undergraduate research.
+Whether managing unpredictable budgets as Key Club Treasurer, illustrating biological structures, or collaborating in the lab, I am fully committed to a career in STEM that prioritizes technical precision, authentic leadership, and equity.

 Education